Trump sells tax plan: ‘There’s never been tax cuts like we’re talking about’

 “These tax cuts are significant,” the president said during a speech at the Farm Bureau Building in Indianapolis.
 “There’s never been tax cuts like we’re talking about.”

-Republicans on Wednesday released the framework of their plan that was hammered out by House and Senate lawmakers in coordination with the Trump administration.
+Republicans earlier Wednesday released the framework of their plan that was hammered out by House and Senate lawmakers in coordination with the Trump administration.
+Trump used his speech in Indiana, in part, to begin applying public pressure on lawmakers -- especially Democrats -- to get on board.

+“Call your congressman.
+Call your senators,” Trump said.
+“Let them know you’re watching, let them know you’re waiting.
+Tell them that today is the day for decision.
+That now is the time to heal this self-inflicted economic wound.”

 The plan would simplify the tax system, cut rates and nearly double the standard deduction used by most Americans.
+Trump pitched it as the biggest tax cut in U.S. history.

-“Over the next few months, the House and Senate will build on this framework and produce legislation that will deliver more jobs, higher pay and lower taxes for middle class families, for the working man and woman, and for businesses of all sizes,” the president said.
+“Over the next few months, the House and Senate will build on this framework and produce legislation that will deliver more jobs, higher pay and lower taxes for middle-class families, for the working man and woman, and for businesses of all sizes,” the president said.

+Getting any substantial Democratic support could be a heavy lift.
+Already, party leaders were panning the proposal, with House Minority Leader Nancy Pelosi, D-Calif., saying in a statement: "Republicans’ tax framework is not tax reform, it is a framework that gives away the store to the wealthiest, while sticking the middle class with the bill."

 The stakes are high, after Republicans a day earlier scrapped their latest effort to repeal and replace ObamaCare.